 You first have to see if your business is actually ready for growth.
 Look at your current sales and imagine if you had to deal with double or triple that number.
 Then, evaluate if you have the resources in place to handle that.
 Will they be able to handle this level of sales with no issues?
 Can your supply chain handle it?
 Can your suppliers deliver the quantities you need in the time needed?
 These are all crucial questions you’ll need to ask before you take the next step.

 Look at Your Infrastructure

 You will also need to look at your current infrastructure.
 For instance, you may have heavier customer service needs from now on and get more calls from customers.
 If your building’s cabling is outdated, you’ll end up with bottlenecks, missed calls, and people who can’t get to you.
 This is all bad news.

 In this case, we would suggest that you reach out to experts in structured cabling like Richmond Communications Group, Inc. People like these will be able to come in, inspect your system, and see if there could be room for improvement.
 Little things like these could help your business handle higher call volumes and coordinate your departments better.

 Get the Funds

 Expanding your business takes money.
 You might need to invest in new technology, hire all sorts of experts, hire more employees, or purchase/rent a new location.
 You will need to know where that money will come from.
-You could decide to seek financing, but you could also build a timeline for expansion and try to boost your sales in the meanwhile.
+You could decide to seek financing such as business loans or a company business credit card that you can use to cover your business expenses, but you could also build a timeline for expansion and try to boost your sales in the meanwhile.
 You could go for a final marketing push before you expand.
 If you feel like you have the team for it and come up with an efficient and frugal campaign, this could be all that you need.